Nelvinagwata/alx-system_engineering-devops/0x00-shell_basics/README.md

 Listing all files in the current, parent and /boot directory a script that prints the type of the file named iamafile Creating symbolic links
+Copy all HTML file from current to working directory